jlian/edgemasters.org/site/content/products/_index.md

     image: img/group.jpg
 testimonials:
   - author: Big Ginger King
-    quote: I've been a member of Edge Masters for a few months now, and I can honestly say that it's been one of the best decisions I've made as a skier.
-The level of edge maintenance that the group does is top-notch and it's made such a difference in my skiing experience.
-I'm also really enjoying being a part of the community and skiing with a group of like-minded individuals.
+    quote: I reached out to Edge Masters about joining the group, but I never heard back from them.
+I sent an email and left a message on the phone, but never received a response.
+I was really excited about the idea of being part of a group that values edge maintenance, but their lack of communication was a huge disappointment.
+I hope they can improve their customer service in the future.
   - author: Linda Lian
     quote: Since joining Edge Masters, I've seen a noticeable improvement in my skiing.
 The attention to detail and commitment to edge sharpness is